gocommando/commando/README.md

 2. An entry point that calls `register`.
 This handles the server-side processing and recognition of your command.
 3. A React component that will be rendered when your command is recognized.

-Once you `npm install` your plugin, commando will automatically require it.
-Then, you need to do is require your React component in [client/commands.js](client/commands.js).
+Once you `npm install` your plugin, commando will automatically load it.

 *Note: If your entry point uses ES6, don't forget to add an postinstall script to your package.json.
 See the `commando-repeat` package.json for an example.*